Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ## Image creation

 In Vulkan, each of the mip images is stored in different *mip levels* of a `VkImage`.
 Mip level 0 is the original image, and each mip level after that is half the size of previous level.
+The mip levels after level 0 are commonly referred to as the *mip chain.*

 The number of mip levels is specified when the `VkImage` is created.
 Up until now, we have always set this value to one.
-In `createTextureImage`, we need to calculate the number of mip levels from the dimensions of the image.
+We need to calculate the number of mip levels from the dimensions of the image.
 First, add a class member to store this number:

 ```c++
     ...